Orange Juice (band): Legacy

 In the 2000s, a new wave of indie bands including Franz Ferdinand, Belle and Sebastian, Hatcham Social, The Drums, and The Cribs proclaimed Orange Juice as an influence, triggering renewed interest in the band.
-Franz Ferdinand's label, the Domino Recording Company, responded by issuing a collection of the Postcard singles in 2005, entitled 'The Glasgow School', given a 5* review in The Guardian:
+Franz Ferdinand's label, the Domino Recording Company, responded by issuing a collection of the Postcard singles in 2005, entitled 'The Glasgow School', given a 5* review in The Guardian.
+Alexis Petridis praised the recordings' musical distinctiveness and their subversion of macho rock conventions.

-The four singles and unreleased debut album Orange Juice recorded for indie label Postcard in 1980 and 1981 still seem faintly miraculous.
-That is partly because of their remarkable musical content: there has never really been anything like it since, although not for want of trying.
-It is partly down to the subversive tang that clings to their greatest songs.
-The gleeful chant of "no more rock'n'roll for you!" on 1981's Poor Old Soul sounds like a manifesto - bands had camped it up before, but none had dragged rock music so far from its macho roots, from the primal bump and grind that underpinned even David Bowie's louchest moments.

 Domino also re-released of all Orange Juice's Polydor albums on vinyl and CD, with a major 6 CD/DVD collection Coals to Newcastle released in 2010 (many copies were destroyed in a warehouse fire].
 Later, Collins' own AED records reissued the Polydor albums on vinyl, as well as the Coals to Newcastle box set.

 Edwyn Collins continued to perform Orange Juice songs at his solo live shows when he began touring again in 1986, often including later Orange Juice material "Bridge", "What Presence!?" and "Place in my Heart" in his set.
 Though Malcolm Ross was initially part of Collins's live band in the 1980s, alongside sometime Orange Juice producer Dennis Bovell, and Kirk, Manyika, and McClymont continue to record and perform intermittently, the band has never reformed.
 To date, the original line-up of the band has reunited publicly just once, in 2008, when they were honoured for their influence on Scottish music by the Nordoff Robbins musical trust.
-Two of the original line-up - Daly and Kirk - joined Collins on stage during the encore of his performance at the Theatre Royal, Glasgow on 27 September and at The Royal Festival Hall in London on 4 october 2025 (part of Collins' 'testimonial' tour).
+Two of the band's original line-up, Daly and Kirk, joined Collins on stage during the encore of his performance at the Theatre Royal, Glasgow on 27 September and at The Royal Festival Hall in London on 4 October 2025, both part of Collins' "testimonial" tour.

-UK Prime Minister Keir Starmer chose "Falling and Laughing" as one of his Desert Island Discs when leader of the opposition in 2020.
+UK Prime Minister Keir Starmer chose "Falling and Laughing" as one of his Desert Island Discs in 2020.